benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 4.md

 ## Application Architectures
 ### Client-server architecture
 #### Server
 Always-on endpoint that provides a "service" to the world.
 It is typically a permanent IP address.
-Has compute clusters to scale to many users
+The sever may have compute clusters to scale to many users.

+#### Clients
+A client acts as a "customer" of t